Thermo Fisher Scientific Inc.

 Investment Risk Disclosure

-Financial & Operational Risks: Thermo Fisher's primary financial risk is not leverage or liquidity—its debt-to-equity of 0.76 and current ratio of 1.89 are manageable—but rather margin pressure.
-The company has flagged 'modest inflation' as a risk, which could threaten its stable Q4 gross margin of 37.95% and operating margin of 18.85%.
-While revenue growth remains positive at 7.2% YoY, the deceleration from higher pandemic-era levels introduces earnings volatility risk, especially as the stock's valuation (forward P/E 17.17x) still implies healthy growth.
-Dependence on this growth to justify its premium multiples is a key financial vulnerability.
+Financial & Operational Risks: Thermo Fisher's primary financial risk is not leverage or liquidity—its D/E of 0.76 and current ratio of 1.89 are strong—but rather margin pressure and growth sustainability.
+The company flagged 'modest inflation' as a new risk, which could threaten the recent margin expansion from 14.54% to 16.17% if pricing power wanes.
+Furthermore, revenue growth has decelerated to 7.2% YoY in Q4 2025, and the valuation (forward P/E 17.05x) is contingent on this growth rate being maintained or improved; a drop below 5% could trigger significant de-rating.